ncarlier/nunux-reader/README.md

 First HASH is the feed one.
 Second is compute with the article url.

 The content is stored as is.
-Aka is the JSON feed entry.
+Aka is the JSON string format.

-### List of feed's articles
+### Feed's timeline (aka feed articles)
-The list is stored into a LIST (at the begining)
+The timeline is stored into a SORTED SET.

 KEY: **feed:<HASH>:articles**

-*NOT YET USED*
+The sort score is the article date.
+An entry is a key that referred an Article.

 ### Article integration list
 This technical list is stored into a LIST.